Fast by Pilot would amount to anti-party activity, says Congress | Politics

 Sources said Pilot claimed that he would sit on a ''maun vrat'' and not speak against the government.

-The sources close to the former Rajasthan deputy chief minister also said that while Rahul Gandhi was fighting Adani over alleged corruption, Pilot was taking up the issue to hold the previous Raje dispensation accountable.
+The sources close to the former Rajasthan deputy chief minister also said that while Rahul Gandhi is fighting Adani over alleged corruption, Pilot is taking up the issue to hold the previous Raje dispensation accountable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)